Alexwolf21/resume-tailoring-ai/README.md

 Treat gravity.md as the governing specification and source of truth for behavior.
 Follow every workflow step, update only the repository files specified in gravity.md, ask for any required user confirmations before tailoring, and return only the Console Summary after completion.

-use email id as <your email id> and phone number as <your phone number>
+use email id as [EMAIL_ADDRESS] and phone number as 7008770676

 ---